Shalva Natelashvili

-Shalva Natelashvili (born 17 February 1958) is a Georgian politician and a former prosecutor.
+Shalva Natelashvili (შალვა ნათელაშვილი; born 17 February 1958) is a Georgian politician and a former prosecutor.
 He founded the Georgian Labour Party and has served as its chair since 1995.
 He is a president of the International Geopolitical Center.

 Early life and career

 Shalva Natelashvili was born in the town of Pasanauri, in the northern mountainous part of Georgia.
 He graduated from Tbilisi State University faculty of law in 1981 and pursued his post-graduate degree at the Diplomatic Academy of the Ministry of Foreign Affairs of Russia, majoring in international law.
 In 1981, he started his career at the General Prosecutor's Office of Georgia as an investigator and was promoted to the position of Prosecutor and later to Head of Department for International Relations.
 In 2004, he studied in the Leadership Program by the US State Department.

 Natelashvili is an honorary envoy of the state of Louisiana, a member of the International Association of Lawyers, a member of Academy of National and Social Sciences, a member of Association of International Law and has been granted a title of peace ambassador.